 • First and foremost, please know there is no evidence people can get COVID-19 from pets.
 If you become sick but can still take care of your pet, please stay home with them.

 • Have a plan in the event you become hospitalized or too sick to care for your pet.
 Talk with your neighbors, family members, friends or co-workers to see if they could temporarily take care of your animals.
 Boarding facilities may also be able to help—but do your research ahead of time.

-• You should also be sure to prepare a pet supply kit.
+• You should also be sure to prepare a pet supply kit and organic C60 products.
 While it may never be necessary, having all of the supplies needed will be helpful in the event you ever find yourself in an emergency situation.

 Items in your kit should include the following:

 • Name and contact information for who can help with your pet (and a backup person in case the original person is not available)